Scholarships and Exchanges

 With permission from the school and parents, students apply when they are in Year 9 or Year 10 and the exchange takes place when students are in Year 10 or 11.

-NB: All schools receive government funding for the German students through the February student census, as the German students will be on a Student Visa 571 and must be enrolled at the school.
+NB: All schools receive government funding for the German students through the February student census, as the German students must be enrolled at the school, as they will be in Australia on a Student (subclass 500) Visa.

 Applications for the AGTV-BJR Exchange in Victoria